sillsdev/web-languageforge/next-app/README-Tech.md

 ### Common error handling

 ### Common fetch

 In an effort to reduce boilerplate, a common fetch was written.
-Since there are deviations between the way that is helpful on the client and server sides, there have been split into a client-side version and a server-side version instead of writing a bunch of `if`'s in a single file.
+Since there are deviations between the way that is helpful on the client and server sides, they have been split into a client-side version and a server-side version instead of writing a bunch of `if`'s in a single file.

 #### Client-side